-The president of NDSU is charged with the responsibility for development and administration of institutional policies and rules governing the role of students and their behavior.
-The president also has the responsibility of establishing guidelines for student behavior that set forth behavioral standards and provide for appropriate procedures and sanctions for violation of those standards, consistent with procedural fairness (North Dakota State Board of Higher Education Policy Manual, 305.1).
-The president has delegated student behavior responsibilities to the vice president for student affairs, while retaining the role as final arbiter in selected cases.
+The president of NDSU is charged with the responsibility for development and administration of institutional policies and rules governing the role of students and their conduct.
+The president also has the responsibility of establishing guidelines for students that set forth conduct standards and provide for appropriate procedures and sanctions for violation of those standards, consistent with procedural fairness (North Dakota State Board of Higher Education Policy Manual, 305.1).
+The president has delegated student conduct responsibilities to the vice president for student affairs.
 The vice president has assigned the dean of student life to carry out these functions.

-A Code of Student Behavior contains statements of university policies relevant to student life.
-Development and enforcement of these standards of behavior are an educational endeavor designed to foster students’ personal, social and ethical development.
-This document forms the basis for student behavioral expectations as a member of the NDSU community.
-The enforcement of these standards serves to promote the protection of the rights, responsibilities, and health and safety of members of the NDSU community so its members may pursue their educational goals without undue interference and the personal growth of students in conflict with the code.
+A Code of Student Conduct contains statements of university policies relevant to student life.
+Development and enforcement of these standards of conduct are an educational endeavor designed to foster students’ personal, social and ethical development.
+This document forms the basis for student conduct expectations as a member of the NDSU community.
+The enforcement of these standards serves to promote the protection of the rights, responsibilities, and health and safety of members of the NDSU community.

-The Dean of Student Life Office developed the content of this code with input from a committee of individuals that included various members of the Division of Student Affairs and student, faculty and staff representatives, in consultation with the vice president for student affairs and the Office of eneral ounsel.
+The dean of student life developed the content of this code with input from a committee of individuals that included various members of the Division of Student Affairs and student, faculty and staff representatives, in consultation with the vice president for student affairs and the general counsel.

 Contents of the code may be subject to change prior to the reprinting of this document.
 If changes are made, documents relating to the changes will be available from the Vice President for Student Affairs Office or the Dean of Student Life Office, printed in the Spectrum or other appropriate university publications, and/or communicated to students through official university electronic media.
 These changes will be included in future code revisions.
 An attempt also has been made to reference local, state or federal laws that complement university policies.